FlorianCollin/vhdl_snake_EN202/README.md

 ## Introduction

-This Snake game project was developed by COLLIN FLORIAN as part of a school project at ENSEIRB-MATMECA.
+This Snake game project was developed as part of a school project at ENSEIRB-MATMECA.
 The goal of this project was to create a functioning Snake game on an FPGA board using VHDL.
 The project utilizes a Nexys FPGA board and a PMOD RGB OLED display to provide an interactive gaming experience.

 ## Project Overview